SALKANTAY PRIVATE 5 DAYS / 4 NIGHTS

 - Chaullay and Santa Teresa: the camping sites are spacious so that travelers can enjoy the open views to the fullest during their limited stay in each place

-The accommodation that is included in the package is a BASIC HOSTEL in the town of Aguas Calientes.
+The accommodation that is included in the PRESIDENTE HOTEL in the town of Aguas Calientes.

 - All of the rooms come with a private bath and shower